-(c) where appropriate, the references of the harmonised standards applied;

-(d) where appropriate, the other technical standards and specifications used;

-(e) the details and the results of calculations performed in accordance with Annex IV;

-(f) a list of all equivalent models including the model identifier.

-2. For gas-fired household tumble driers, the technical documentation referred to Article 3 (c) shall include:

-(a) information as set out in point 1 of Annex V;

-(b) information as set out in Table 6;
+2. For gas-fired household tumble dryers, the technical documentation referred to Article 3 (1)(d) shall include the same information listed in point 1(a) to 1(f) of this Annex, and in addition the information set out in Table 5, calculated for the eco programme.
+The values in Table 5 are considered as the declared values for the purpose of the verification procedure in Annex IX;;

-Table 6
+Table 5

-Information to be included in the technical documentation for gas-fired household tumble driers
+Information to be included in the technical documentation for gas-fired household tumble dryers